awsm-org/awsm-images/README.md

-# Image resizing JAWS awsm module
+# awsm-images

-This is a sample awsm (in node.js) that showcases many of the features and integration points of JAWS:
+This awsm does image modifications (resizing, etc.) and showcases many of the features and integration points of JAWS:

 *  browserify optimization
 *  including own version of the `aws-sdk`